-The measurement of flow properties of the proniosome powders plays key role as it values helps in various operations during manufacturing of a dosage form such as ease with which the powders are filled into the container and uniformity of the dose.
+The measurement of flow properties of the proniosome powders plays key role as its values helps in various operations during manufacturing of a dosage form such as ease with which the powders are filled into the container and uniformity of the dose.

 Angle of repose, Carr's compressibility index and Hausner's ratio results help in evaluating flow measurements.
 Cohesion or Internal friction between the particles is dependent on the angle of repose values which are directly proportional to each other.
-Therefore, smaller the angle of repose values (24°) better will be the flow properties.
-This is strengthened by Carr's compressibility index values which are less than 20 and Hausner's ratio which are less than 1.30 [27] and the results are indicated in table 2.
-All the formulations were having excellent flow property considering the angle of repose.
+Therefore, smaller the angle of repose values (23 °) better will be the flow properties.
+This is strengthened by Carr's compressibility index values which are less than 13 and Hausner's ratio which are less than 1.28 [27] and the results are indicated (table 2).
+Out of all formulations BPN $3$ is having excellent flow property considering angle of repose.